Sugar-Free Kids at School

 Up until now, I’d thought keeping my kids off gluten and pasteurized dairy was tough.
 Well, that is nothing compared to keeping them off (and away) from refined sugar and artificial dye (red #40, yellow #5) in a public school setting.

-I sent my son with a wholesome lunchbox with thermoses, containers, and a cloth napkin to boot.
-Yet, he returned with his food untouched and a belly of junk food.
+I sent him with a wholesome lunch-box of thermoses and containers, yet he returned with food untouched and a belly of junk food.

 Rewarding Children